RU09342/lab-4-timers-and-pwm-nghiemthai1/Software PWM/README.md

-# Read Me for Hardware PWM
+# Read Me for Software PWM
 Author: Thai Nghiem (collaborated with Ardit Pranvoku)

 Uses the timer to generate a signal that will cause an LED to blink at a designated PWM.